tijana-zrnic/tijana-zrnic.github.io/index.md

 I’m a Data Science Postdoctoral Fellow at Stanford University, where I'm hosted by Emmanuel Candès in the Department of Statistics.

-I recently got my PhD in Electrical Engineering and Computer Sciences at UC Berkeley, where I was advised by Moritz Hardt and Michael Jordan.
+In 2023 I got my PhD in Electrical Engineering and Computer Sciences at UC Berkeley, where I was advised by Moritz Hardt and Michael Jordan.
 I spent the summer of 2020 interning at Apple AI Research, hosted by Vitaly Feldman.
 My PhD research was generously supported by an Apple PhD Fellowship in AI/ML.
 Before starting my PhD, I completed my BEng in Electrical and Computer Engineering at the University of Novi Sad in Serbia.
 My undergraduate advisor was Dragana Bajovic.
 During undergrad I spent a summer at Caltech, working with Babak Hassibi.